symbio-n0mad/clipGreps/README.md

 - **Interactive prompt** (`-interactive` / `-ia`)
   - Allows entering search/replace strings manually at runtime
   - Automatically activated when no search/replace arguments are provided
+  - Only offers search (& replace), regex with flags optionally
+    - no deployment of paths

 - **Require confirmation before exit** (`-persist` / `-p`)
   - Keeps the terminal open until the user presses Enter